donejs/donejs/docs/guides/guide.md

 @sourceref ../../guides/guide/steps/10-message-model/message.js
 @highlight 11-12

+> New APIs Used:
+> - [set.Algebra](http://canjs.com/doc/can-set.Algebra.html) - used to describe a service-layer's parameters.
+For example if `"api/messages?limit=20"` only returned 20 messages, you would configure the `limit` parameter behavior in the connection's `set.Algebra`.
+> - [DefineList](http://canjs.com/doc/can-define/list/list.html) - used to define the behavior of an observable list of `Message`s.
+> - [superMap](http://canjs.com/doc/can-connect/can/super-map/super-map.html) - connects the `Message` type to the
+>   restful `'/api/messages'` service.
+This adds [real-time](http://canjs.com/doc/can-connect/real-time/real-time.html), [fall-through-caching](http://canjs.com/doc/can-connect/fall-through-cache/fall-through-cache.html) and other useful behaviors.
+> - [loader](http://stealjs.com/docs/@loader.html) - references the module loader that is loading this code.
+All configuration
+>   in your _package.json_'s "steal" property is available, including the `serviceBaseUrl`.

 ### Use the connection

 The generated file is all that is needed to connect to our RESTful API.
 Use it by importing it and requesting a list of all messages.